Home | Browse Topics | Individual rights & freedoms | Discrimination | Proving discrimination: Some specific issues

 Human Rights Act 1993, s 21(2)(b)(i)

-This is also illegal – for example, if a landlord discriminates against you because you were once on an unemployment benefit from Work and Income.
+This is also illegal – for example, if a landlord discriminates against you because you used to get an unemployment benefit from Work and Income.

 What if I’m discriminated against because of my family or friends?